Interview with Deb Dana, LCSW

 Charlotte: And again, I'm just going to pause for a moment because the feeling that I had in my body as you were naming this process that's going on live, it's very comforting.
 I feel a lot of safety.

 Charlotte: And to slow down and be in this experience live is such a gift and for you to explain how this is really what we're all seeking.

 Deb: Yes.
-Yes and even for those for whom we came into the world and perhaps not met with that loving warm embrace that little ones so need, if we didn't get that over and over, often times we'll say, "I'll stop looking up for it or I don't need anybody.
+Yes and even for those of us for whom we came into the world and perhaps were not met with that loving warm embrace that little ones so need, if we didn't get that over and over, often times we'll say, "I'll stop looking afterward or I don't need anybody.
 I'm independent."
-And that's a cognitive belief that we have created to survive but the nervous system has never stopped longing for connection and or needing connection.
+And that's a cognitive belief that we have created to survive, but the nervous system has never stopped longing for connection or needing connection.
 That's just a given.